Our Philosophy

 As an active investor and asset manager with business interests that span the world, ICM understands the importance of giving back by investing in the community.
 Based on almost two decades of private philanthropic experience, ICM has identified sustainable, effective and focused education where the biggest impact can be made on individuals and in communities.

 ICM supports game-changing innovative entities, which are human centric, scalable and have the potential to become self-sustaining.
 ICM Foundation invests in predominantly education focused enterprises taking a fresh approach to moving the needle in this sector, adapting expertise gleaned from our experience in the education sector along with lessons learnt in the business world to create access and opportunities for community organisations and social enterprises that we support.
-We are passionate about helping our grantees thrive by providing both financial and non-financial support through the deep, meaningful and long-term relationships we have established.
+We are passionate about helping our partners to thrive by providing both financial and non-financial support through the meaningful and long-term relationships we have established.

 Over the last decade, ICM Foundation and their stakeholders have granted US$17.6 million to community and non-government organisations (NGO's), and ICM Foundation remains committed in its goal of being a mechanism for improving community wellbeing and assisting self-sufficient sustainability.
 The NGO’s and partners we support through our eco-system deliver projects that assist individuals and communities to care for themselves through entrepreneurial enterprises, including micro financing and micro franchising.
 In all instances the initiatives we support work closely with the individual in each system or community.

-Over the years some of our initiatives have helped to support, such as: the Harlequins rugby team's Special Educational Needs and Disability Rugby FestivalThe Cova Project, an Australian based entity that offers menstrual cups to African women, bridging the fifty day attendance gap between girls and boys due to menstruation; the Family Literacy Project which is committed to improving the early learning and literacy skills of pre-school children in rural areas of KwaZula-Natal in South Africa; the iThemba Lama Mpumuza Community Centre Project; and, the Asifunde Sonke (Let us learn together) Early Childhood Development Training Centre based in the Drakensberg in South Africa.
-This short video shows the impact that the ICM Foundation has made at Asifunde Sonke.
+ICM Foundation supports selected individual projects with funding from ICM and through staff office fund raising initiatives.
+Over the years some of our initiatives have helped to support: the Harlequins rugby team's Special Educational Needs and Disability Rugby FestivalThe Cova Project, an Australian based entity that offers menstrual cups to African women; the Family Literacy Project which is committed to improving the early learning and literacy skills of pre-school children in South Africa; the iThemba Lama Mpumuza Community Centre Project; and, the Asifunde Sonke (Let us learn together) Early Childhood Development Training Centre based in the Drakensberg in South Africa.
+This short video showed the impact ICM Foundation made at Asifunde Sonke.

 Click on a logo below to find out more: